Devvz/docker-pterodactyl/README.md

 ## Questions

+- Create a shared volume for PHP and NGINX.
 - How do we copy over the required files for the NGINX container?
 - The volume specified in the `docker-compose.yml` for MariaDB `- ./dbdata:/var/lib/mysql`, what is this referring to?